jonagill/AsyncRoutines/README.md

 * `InvokeNextUpdate()`, `InvokeNextFixedUpdate()`, etc. queue a callback to be invoked in the next tick of the given phase of Unity's update loop.
 * `InvokeInUpdate()`, `InvokeInFixedUpdate()`, etc. queue a callback to be invoked in the given update phase after a certain number of seconds have passed.

-These functions are available statically via `AsyncRoutine` or through the extension methods on Behaviour, accessible by calling `this.QueueUpdate()` within a MonoBehaviour class.
+These functions are available statically via `AsyncRoutine` or through the extension methods on Behaviour, accessible by calling `this.InvokeX()` within a MonoBehaviour class.
 The extension methods will all pass in the given Behaviour as the context, causing the queued callback to be canceled automatically if your Behaviour gets destroyed.

 ## Queueing updates
 More interestingly, the `QueueUpdate()` family of functions can be used to queue a piece of code to be invoked repeatedly at a given frequency.